The die is cast: Hugo, Wilde, Ford, and Joyce, who's next?

 Dear readers of my blog,

-while the new school year is relentlessly heading for the autumn recess of two weeks, well-deserved by any of the concerned, allow me to recount just one or two anecdotes that made my life as a translator, biographer, and editor turn around four stars of the literary universe mentioned in chronological order of their birth only in the title of this post:
+While the new school year is relentlessly heading for the autumn recess of two weeks, well-deserved by any of the concerned, allow me to recount just one or two anecdotes that made my life as a translator, biographer, and editor turn around four stars of the literary universe mentioned in chronological order of their birth only in the title of this post:

 Second there was Oscar Wilde (1854-1900) whose Complete Works I acquired in Dundee in December 1983, postponing rather than waiting to start my reading until the back cover had already faded in spring 1989.
 On the surface, the anecdotal part of that acquisition lies in the fact that I only started perusing Wilde after I had decided to devote the next three or four years of my life to a doctoral dissertation on James Joyce entitled “James Joyce's Own Image”.

-At the time when I started the research for my doctoral thesis, I was resident in a Catholic hall of residence in Münster which, anachronistically for a German institution of the kind even then, provided us with full board – three meals, that is, and all through the weekend, which is no longer the case now in “Deutsches Studentenheim”, originally established in 1928 – and which was run by nuns you might almost call puritan in their approach to life.
+At the time when I started the research for my doctoral thesis, I was resident in a Catholic hall of residence in Münster which, anachronistically for a German institution of the kind even then, provided us with full board – three meals, that is, and all through the weekend, which is no longer the case now in “Deutsches Studentenheim”, originally established in 1928 – and which was then practically run by nuns you might almost call puritan in their approach to life.

 If any of the residents, some of whom were really lousy in their treatment of the nuns, discovered a single gray hair in the butter served for the evening meal, however, the kitchen nun, as she was called, exploded like dynamite while having suffered all kinds of humiliations including bickering about the food for months on end such as telling her in the face many a Monday at lunch that them guys were going to have a Schnitzel at the university restaurant instead of the warmed-up food served by her.
 The only hair of hers you ever saw was not in the soup but on the butter, one is tempted to say.